 This is just a glimpse of the rapidly growing market.
 Back in 2018 its value was estimated at $8.25 billion and is expected to reach $22.09 billion by 2022.
-Due to the growing popularity in streaming technology, things are changing, with new platforms popping up and levelling the playing field.
+Due to the growing popularity of game streaming technology, things are changing, with new platforms popping up and levelling the playing field.

-A streaming platform is only as good as the content available on it - however it also requires a lot of content to reach critical mass.
+A streaming platform is only as good as the content available on it – however, it also requires a lot of content to reach critical mass.
 A streaming platform with no content is like a restaurant with no food.
 Why bother?